Please ensure Javascript is enabled for purposes of website accessibility

 • The AEPE project addressed systemic issues in how the arts marginalize or exclude people with disabilities, and the project emphasized that access is not universal—spaces must negotiate and adapt.

 As AEPE concludes, grunt gallery has integrated many of its practices into core programming.
-Moving forward, grunt will focus on Accessible Engagement Projects (2024-2027), building on AEPE’s groundwork through co-learning residencies, roundtable discussions, commissions, and a symposium.
+Our next accessibility-focused project, Accessible Engagement Projects (2024-2027), will build on AEPE’s groundwork through continued co-learning engagements and roundtable discussions, with the addition of a commission series in 2026, and a symposium in 2027.

 Link to Ongoing Co-Learning Engagement Programs

-• Learn more about the 2024-2027 AEP (Accessible Engagement Program) as we continue the Tactile and Non-Verbal Co-Learning Engagement “residency” programs.
+• Learn more about the 2024-2027 AEP (Accessible Engagement Program) as we continue the Tactile and Non-Verbal Co-Learning Engagement engagement programs.

 Acknowledgements and Thanks